snoopdave/relay-irc/README.md

 # Relay-IRC

-*Copyright 1999-2023 by David M. Johnson*
+*Copyright 1999-2024 by David M. Johnson*

 ### TABLE OF CONTENTS

 * 1.0 INTRODUCTION
-* 2.0 RELAY-JFC FEATURES
+* 2.0 RELAY-IRC FEATURES
-* 3.0 RELAY-JFC REQUIREMENTS
+* 3.0 RELAY-IRC REQUIREMENTS
-* 4.0 INSTALLING & RUNNING RELAY-JFC
+* 4.0 INSTALLING & RUNNING RELAY-IRC
-* 5.0 BUILDING RELAY-JFC
+* 5.0 BUILDING RELAY-IRC

 ## 1.0 INTRODUCTION

-Relay-JFC is an Open Source IRC chat program with an easy-to-use graphical user interface.
+Relay-IRC is an Open Source IRC chat program with an easy-to-use graphical user interface.
-Relay-JFC is written in Java, so it will run on just about any computer.
+Written in Java and Swing (aka JFC), it should run on just about any computer.

-Relay-JFC is currently available under the terms of the Mozilla public license (see the file LICENSE or the Mozilla web site for more on this license).
+Relay-IRC is currently available under the terms of the Mozilla public license (see the file LICENSE or the Mozilla web site for more on this license).

+Relay-IRC was once known as Relay-JFC.
 There is an article about Relay-JFC in Dr. Dobb's, February 1999 issue: [Comparing WFC and JFC](https://www.drdobbs.com/jvm/comparing-wfc-and-jfc/184410855)

-Here's Relay-JFC in action:
+Here's the old Relay-JFC in action:

 ![screenshot if Relay-JFC](docs/screenshot1.jpg "Relay-JFC running on Windows NT")

 # 2.0 RELAY-JFC FEATURES

 The significant features of Relay-JFC are:
    * GUI with multiple window interface
    * Support for most IRC commands and replies